Arch of Triumph (1948 film): Background and production

 The film's name is a reference to the Arc de Triomphe in Paris, where the film is set.

 Irwin Shaw spent five months writing a screenplay which minimized the love story.
 Lewis Milestone disagreed with this and other aspects of his script.
 Milestone and Harry Brown created their own version, which was preferred by the producers and Ingrid Bergman.

-The rough cut of the film was four hours long, and several subplots and at least one actor were cut in reducing it to two hours.

 Ingrid Bergman's salary was $175,000 + 25% of net profits.
 William Conrad, in his fourth film, has a small, important (uncredited) role as a policeman.

+The rough cut of the film was four hours long, and several subplots and at least one actor were cut in reducing it to two hours.
 The head of the MPAA's Production Code Administration at the time, Joseph Breen, made the studio tone down the violence in the script.
 Breen also objected to the fact that the murder went unpunished, but he relented on the basis that it was a war story.